SomewhatCloudy/phpstorm-related-proposal/README.md

  * Adding in a futher meta tag, `@idea.title: Group Title Here` which would replace the filename at the top with the specified title.
  * Allow the viewing and searching of these groups in the symbols (⌘ + ⌥ + O) menu.
  * Adding a side panel, similar to Structure, which contains discovered groups.

+ See the image below for a before/after example of the change:

  ![Layout sample](layout-sample.png)